 Based on my $2.4M track record, I'm targeting $125–135K.

 This is where it gets real.
-The agent plays the hiring manager.
+The coach plays the hiring manager.
 It pushes back.
 It lowballs you.
 It uses the same lines they will.
 You practice your responses until you're sharp, confident, and ready.
+By voice or chat, whatever feels natural.
 No more going in cold.

 Sets Your Numbers